docs

 Beyond the modifier, covered claims require a qualifying systemic condition diagnosis.
 The full list comes from CMS NCD 70.2 and IOM 100-02, Chapter 15, Section 290.

 Metabolic and vascular conditions form the largest group in practice: diabetes mellitus, arteriosclerosis obliterans and other forms of occlusive peripheral arteriosclerosis, Buerger's disease, and chronic thrombophlebitis.
-Diabetes and chronic thrombophlebitis require documented active physician management — a treating physician must be actively managing the underlying condition, with a note within approximately six months to document that.
+Diabetes and chronic thrombophlebitis require documented active physician management: a treating physician must be actively managing the underlying condition, with a note within roughly six months to show it.

 Peripheral neuropathies form a second group, covering those associated with nutritional deficiency (malnutrition, pellagra, alcoholism, malabsorption syndromes, pernicious anemia) and those associated with systemic conditions including diabetes, carcinoma, drug toxicity, multiple sclerosis, uremia, chronic renal disease, traumatic injury, leprosy, and neurosyphilis.
 Hereditary neuropathic conditions including hereditary sensory radicular neuropathy, Fabry's disease, and amyloid neuropathy also qualify.

 Mycotic nails travel a separate coverage path.
-When 11720 or 11721 is billed for fungal nails, the primary diagnosis must be the dermatophytosis diagnosis, with a secondary diagnosis of the systemic condition or — if no systemic condition is present — a secondary diagnosis of secondary infection or pain.
+When 11720 or 11721 is billed for fungal nails, the primary diagnosis must be the dermatophytosis diagnosis, with a secondary diagnosis of the systemic condition.
+If no systemic condition is present, the secondary diagnosis must be secondary infection or pain.
 Mycotic nails as a standalone primary diagnosis, without a secondary qualifying code, are not covered.

 CPT codes that drive podiatry revenue